Chocolate Crinkle Cookies are an absolute treat. A Christmas cookie favorite that can be enjoyed all year long!

 Maybe that’s why my favorite Christmas cookie in the world also happens to be one of the easiest.
 No waiting for butter to get to room temperature, no labor intensive decorating, and no icing.
 Ok, the dough does have to chill before they’re baked – but Chocolate Crinkle Cookies are totally worth it!

 Each bite of this deeply chocolaty cookie treat is absolute Heaven.
 The outside is sweet and pure, while the inside is decadent and rich.

 They just scream Christmas! to me.
 Maybe it’s because they look like a chocolate snowballs!

 Like I said, they’re totally easy to make too.
 Just cream together cocoa, vegetable oil and sugar, with eggs then vanilla.

-Next mix in flour, baking powder and salt.
+Next mix in gluten-free or all-purpose flour, baking powder and salt.

 (Taste now, if you must.
 I must.)

 I say the simple factor up until now overrides the fact that the dough now needs to chill in the refrigerator for at least 4 hours.

 It’s not like it’s anymore work, you’ve just got to wait to get your reward!